itsvytal/firm/README.md

 ## Features
 - **Map your business:** Strategy to execution in version-controlled plain text.
-- **Work management:** Track your work in the command line.
+- **Work management:** Project and task tracking in the command line.
 - **Local-first:** Everything important in one place (that you own).
-- **Rich relationships:** Create links between strategy, customers, projects, and tasks.
+- **Rich relationships:** Link strategies, customers, projects, and tasks.
-- **Automatable:** Bidirectional DSL and queryable graph to automate workflows.
+- **Automatable:** Hook into the workspace using the Firm CLI or Rust package.

 ## Getting started
 Firm operates on a "workspace", which is a directory containing all your `.firm` DSL files.
 The Firm CLI processes every file in this workspace to build a unified, queryable graph of your business.